Updated on March 17, 2022.

 In my naive world of unicorns and sparkles, I would like to believe that most misdirection with UI is just a mistake on the designer/developer’s part.
 In instances like this though, I can’t help but be convinced that dark patterns are used deliberately by companies for their own gain.

 Nagging: Redirection of expected functionality that persists beyond one or more interactions. — UXP2.com

 As it sounds, nagging is a bothersome UX pattern, generally in the form of a persistent pop-up.
 The pop-up will continue to bother the user until the desired behavior is reached.
 Turning on notifications for phone apps seems to be a popular use of nagging.
 However, there are other examples, such as the Uber one in the intro.

-The user is pressured to turn on notifications, and there is only the option for “not now” and “ok”.
+The user is pressured to turn on notifications, and there are only options for “not now” and “ok.”
 If the user does not want to turn on notifications, there is not an option for that, and the app will continue to bother them about it.
 I ran across this dark pattern myself last week while house hunting on Trulia.
-It's sad how readily available dark patterns are when you start looking for them.
+It’s sad how readily available dark patterns are when you start looking for them.

 Alyssa is an Angular Developer Advocate & GDE.
 Her two degrees (Web Design & Development and Psychology) feed her speaking career.
 She has spoken at over 30 conferences internationally, specializing in motivational soft talks, enjoys gaming on Xbox and scuba diving in her spare time.
 Her DM is always open, come talk sometime.